s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 # Requirements

-We used the given model from [Kaggle]([https://github.com/tensorflow/tcav/tree/master/tcav/tcav_examples/image_models/imagenet](https://www.kaggle.com/models/google/planet-v2)), which is free avaliable.
+We used the given model from [Kaggle](https://www.kaggle.com/models/google/planet-v2), which is free avaliable.

 # Sliding BlackBox
 Konzept erklären

 # Superpixel
-Konzept erklären
+The idea behind superpixels is similar to the [Sliding BlackBox](https://github.com/s7jaweig/EXML-WS-23-24---Planet-V2/edit/main/README.md#sliding-blackbox).
+The aim is to find regions that have a particularly strong influence on the final result.
+To do this, the image is first divided into superpixels.
+Superpixels are similar regions within an image, e.g. sky, buildings or vegetation.
+A single image is divided into around 15 superpixels, the exact number depends on the context shown.
 # Data
 Worauf haben wir getestet vorstellen